 Post 2: Homemade Pizza Dough

 One of the most important parts of a delicious grilled pizza or a traditional homemade pizza for that matter is the pizza crust.
-If the crust tastes like dry cardboard it doesn’t matter how great the combination of topping are your homemade pizza isn’t going to be very appetizing.
-The key to a great homemade pizza is the pizza dough recipe.
+If the crust tastes like dry cardboard it doesn’t matter how great the combination of cheese and topping are your homemade pizza isn’t going to be very appetizing.
+The key to a great homemade pizza is a homemade pizza dough recipe.

-One of my cooking passions is homemade pizza crust or homemade bread.
-I love combining some rather boring ingredients like flour, yeast and a liquid to turn it into something extraordinary like pizza crust, garlic rosemary bread or flat bread gordita.
+One of my cooking passions is homemade pizza dough or homemade bread.
+I love combining some rather boring ingredients like flour, yeast and a liquid to turn it into something extraordinary like the perfect homemade pizza dough, garlic rosemary bread or flat bread gordita.

 I’ve been making homemade breads for over 20 years.
 To be honest and I may be giving away my age here but it’s more like close to 30 years.